mbakeranalecta/sam/README.md

 with the syntax `[~foo]` was removed (see issue #166).
 Fragments can be inserted by name or ID just like any other block type.

+* From revision 3e9b8f6fd8cddf9cbedb25c44ab48323216ce71e

+   * The change to insert by reference in b4ca40baa03233ff306ed20a59da92668e4e0872 is reversed.
+It caused slightly more confusion than the old version.

+   * The `~` symbol or referencing an fragment is removed.
+Fragments should be referenced by name or id.

+   * The strings feature has been renamed variable.
+This chiefly affects the serialization of variable definitions and references.

 Please report any other backward incompatibilities you find so they can be added to this list.